harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >- Manage dynamically allocated resources, requiring deep copies.
 >- Are passed or returned by value.
 >- Are used in standard library containers that might need to copy objecdts.
->- Should explicitly forbit copying to enforce unique ownership.
+>- Should explicitly forbid copying to enforce unique ownership.

-#### Parameterized constructor with default arguments
+### Parameterized constructor with default arguments

 ```C++
 struct Foo {